-Concerns about SEND should be addressed via the Class teacher in the first instance, or to the SENDCo.
-Typically these concerns can be resolved through dialogue and the formation of a robust partnership between home and school.
+Concerns about SEND should be addressed via the Class teacher in the first instance, or to the SENDCo or AHT SEND and Inclusions.
+Typically, these concerns can be resolved through dialogue and the formation of a robust partnership between home and school.
 We believe that communication is key and consistent two-way information sharing is essential.